 I was invited to a dinner party at my friend’s house this weekend and of course I was happy to have a reason to bake a cheesecake!
 Unfortunately, I then spent the whole of Sunday at home with a bad cough, so guess what happened?
 I missed my friend’s party and the cake is still in the fridge, with my boyfriend slowly trying to finish it all, one slice a day!

 There’s no particular reason why I decided to bake a cheesecake, except for the fact that it is one of my favourite desserts and I’ve only made it once before, so I thought it was time I got more familiar with the recipe.

-Overall, I was very happy with how this New York style cheesecake turned out, the filling was just perfect!
-The only change I would make for next time is to add more butter to the biscuit base (it was too crumbly) and layer it at the bottom of the cake tin only (not on the sides), as I do like a thick layer of crunchy base.
+I was very happy with how this New York style cheesecake turned out, the filling was just perfect!
+Perhaps next time I make this I will add a little bit more butter to the biscuit base as it was too crumbly and layer it at the bottom of the cake tin only (not on the sides), as I prefer a thick base layer.